inBeat/inbeat-website/content/top-influencers/instagram/gardening/france/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In France In 2023
+title: Top 10 Gardening Instagram Influencers In France In 2024
 description: >-
-  Find top gardening Instagram influencers in France in 2023.
-Most popular hashtags: #gardening #garden #flowers #home.
+  Find top gardening Instagram influencers in France in 2024.
+Most popular hashtags: #gardening #garden #home #homedecor.
 platform: Instagram
-hits: 71
+hits: 78
-text_top: Analyze the top-rated Instagram accounts on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: Our database holds 71 Instagram influencers like this in France for you to collaborate.
+text_bottom: Our database holds 78 Instagram influencers like this in France for you to collaborate.
 profiles:
   - username: "michelle_font"
     fullname: >-